Workshops and Training

 Cost: $55.
 A certificate of completion will be issued after the webinar is complete.

-Adrienne Bashista, founder of FAFASD and principal trainer, is available for workshop presentations on FASD, its impact on families, and best practices for helping children with FASD succeed at home and at school.
+Adrienne Bashista, co-founder of FAFASD and Training Director, is available for workshop presentations on FASD, its impact on families, and best practices for helping children with FASD succeed at home and at school.
 She is located in Massachusetts but travels throughout North America to deliver workshops and trainings.

 She is a writer, special needs parent advocate, entrepreneur, and teacher.
 Her youngest son was diagnosed with FASD in 2011 after searching for answers for 6 years.